 As a kid, I’d gone figure-skating six times a week and dreamed of making it to the Olympics.
 As I got older, skating stayed a part of my life, but school took priority.
 When I graduated college, my passion officially took a back seat as money came first.
 Skating was expensive—an indulgence.
 And it wasn’t like skating was going to get me a job.

-A funny thing happens when a job is the only thing you put your energy into: It becomes the only thing you have.
 My first post-college gig was working the cheese counter and deli at a gourmet food shop.
 After longing to be around others who loved books, I left to work as a paid intern at a top publishing house, then as a paid intern at an indie publisher.
 Finally I got my first position as an editorial assistant.
 Most weeks, I worked more than 40 hours to get ahead and brought work home with me.
 A few months in, I crashed.
 I was tired all the time, and I worried that skating would only make me even more drained.
 So I stopped doing it entirely.

 Looking back, I see that I kept making the same mistakes in my effort to become a responsible adult.
 I thought I had to be monogamous with the work that paid me.